Military computer: MIL standards and specifications

 The Armed Forces have many numerical designations for computers or other equipment, to guide the military buyer's choice of appropriate technology for their application.
 For instance, MIL-S-901D would indicate that the computer passed shock and vibration requirements of specific tests for Navy installation.
 Some of these tests are specific to application usage, such as barge explosion testing, which simulates a torpedo hit and subsequent high peak shock to a ship on which the computer is installed.
 The "gold standard" of testing for compliance with 901D is the Barge Test.
 A Barge Test is performed four times, each time placing 60 lbs HBX-1 explosive 24 feet under water, starting at 40 feet away, then at 30, 25 and finally 20 feet.
 In addition, the tests are performed in a fore-and-aft orientation to simulate an explosion at the bow or stern of the ship and athwartship to simulate an explosion by the side of the ship.
-A video of a barge test can be viewed.

 Other more common requirements are MIL-STD-810 for environmental testing such as storage and operating temperature, humidity, salt spray, dirt, etc. Another common specification is MIL-STD-461 for electromagnetic compatibility.
 There are specifications for workmanship, wiring, packaging, and so forth, that military computers are required to meet.

 More on MIL Standards and Specifications at Defense Standard.